 Hats off to those folks.

-In a former life I fought a fair share of wildfires and we always appreciated the raw courage of the firebombers.
-Only time I didn’t appreciate it was the time one ofem missed the release point and dumped a load on my head…man did that hurt!
+2. In a former life I fought a fair share of wildfires and we always appreciated the raw courage of the firebombers.

-One of the helicopter pilots that comes out to support our launches does that kind of flying.
-Can’t lift nearly as much flying a Bell 212 as that one, but every DROP helps!
+5. One of the helicopter pilots that comes out to support our launches does that kind of flying.

 I remember watching news footage of a particularly bad fire in California a couple years ago, the DC10 firebomber was rolling in.
 Bird settles down below the ridgeline, is out of view for about a second, and then jumps straight up above the ridge when the pilot hits the pickle switch…